HappyMod Keeps Crashing? Black Screen & Loop Fixes

 Update the application to restore Android 14 compatibility

-Download the current stable release from the HappyMod APK main page, confirm the file size reads 20 MB, and install it directly over your existing build.
-Android allows a same-source version upgrade without uninstalling first.
+Download the current stable release from our homepage, confirm the file is exactly 20 MB, and install it directly over your existing app.
+Android allows same-source upgrades without uninstalling, which keeps your favorites list completely safe.

-Your favorites list and download history survive an overwrite update from the same source.
-The HappyMod old versions page documents the complete version history.
+If you ever need to downgrade, the HappyMod old versions page documents the complete version history.